saganaga/Obesity-Prediction-Model/README.md

 ## Conclusion
 The purpose of this project was to determine if key attributes in the dataset could allow a model to predict obesity accurately; data included was overweight classification, physical activity, location, income level, education, gender and race.
 Factors that were eliminated from the model were years in which less comprehensive data was collected and nutritional attributes (ie. inclusion of fruits and vegetables in daily diet).
 Understanding these metrics will help to appreciate if changing modifiable risk factors has a meaningful impact on the development of obesity.
-Regression analysis – neural network optimized model included in final notebook has an R-squared value of 0.83, standard deviation of 7.2 and an RMSE of 2.96.
+Regression analysis – neural network optimized model included in final notebook has an R-squared value of 0.83 and an RMSE of 2.96 with a target y variable standard deviation of 7.2.
 Our group concluded that this model is able to predict obesity reasonably well.

 ## Authors